Frequently Asked Questions

 When and How Can I apply for a BLOCS scholarship for my child?

-Questions about the application process should be directed to Smart Aid at 800-360-8027.
+Questions about the application process should be directed to FACTS at 866-441-4637.
 Questions on the timing of awards, tuition and other financial aid that you may qualify for, should be directed to your child’s school.

 When will the next application period open?

-– BLOCS will open the Archdiocesan Grade Schools, Parish Schools and Archdiocesan High School Applications for the 2016-2017 school year are now open.
+– Applications for Archdiocesan Grade Schools, Parish Schools and Archdiocesan High School for the 2019-2020 school year are now open.
 Private schools should contact their school directly to apply.

 – Schools will be notifying applicants starting around July 15th.
 If you have not heard by August 15th, please contact your child’s school.
 Elementary schools receive a determination letter from BLOCS when the school has finished their awarding process.
 High School students & Private School students are contacted by the school directly.